 I (Nancy) lived in a Victorian house for 5 years and will never forget the magical curved wooden staircase, the expansive front porch with swing, the front "music room" and the many rooms, hallways and staircases!

-While the original Victorian houses were built by the wealthy and were in fact status symbols by virtue of their size and fine detailing, over time these houses became much less "practical" and took a back seat to more modern and modest structures.
+These large Victorian houses were built by the wealthy and were in fact status symbols by virtue of their size and fine detailing Over time these houses became much less "practical" and took a back seat to more modern and modest structures.
+They became associated with the past and with times of great inequalities.
 Because these Victorian houses have much more history than those from later times, and because they have been used in literature as vehicles for evil, the "old Victorian house" has a reputation of being haunted.
 However, unless you are particularly looking for a an old "haunted" house, you are unlikely to feel frightened in a Victorian Bed and Breakfast.
 They have been restored and refurbished for good sleeps, good food, and good fun!

 For more on the association of Victorian houses and ghosts, CLICK HERE!

 Gardens, Fish Ponds, Waterfalls

 Near Civil War Sites